-When any of these types of situations occur, if you are not aware of that there is not a very good chance of things going anywhere, you could stand to waste you valuable time if you continue to try to sell to the sales prospect.
+When any of these types of situations occur, if you are not aware that there is not a very good chance of things going anywhere, you could stand to waste your valuable time if you continue to try to sell to the sales prospect.

-To help with this, an excellent best practice can be to include some , or prequalifying questions, into your sales pitch.
-Not only can this help you to assess whether it makes sense for you to invest your valuable time, it can also help to create engaging and productive conversations when you have qualifying questions at the core.
+To help with this, an excellent best practice can be to include some qualifying questions, or prequalifying questions, in your sales pitch.
+Not only can this help you to assess whether it makes sense for you to invest your valuable time, but it can also help to create engaging and productive conversations when you have qualifying questions at the core.